kubeshop/testkube/docs/docs/testkube-enterprise/articles/auth.md

 ### Google

-To configure Testkube Enterprise with Google, add the following configuration to the additionalConfig field:
+To configure Testkube Enterprise with Google, add the following configuration to the 'additionalConfig' field:

 ```yaml
 additionalConfig: |